(541) 726-6730 24/7 Emergency Dispatch Available

 • Hydrocarbons and oils – petroleum products from vehicle traffic and spills

-• Heavy metals – zinc, copper, lead, and cadmium from road runoff
+• Heavy metals – zinc, copper, lead, and cadmium from road runoff and industrial activity

 Our Storm Drain Cleaning Process